 Neil's Walk Donation Page

-2017 is an exciting year for the Westchester Walk to End Alzheimer's.
-Our Walk has grown to the point that we need more space, so we are moving to the the campus of SUNY Purchase on September 24, 2017.
-We have lots of room for parking, two Walk routes and a great layout for all of the activities that will take place.
-I am honored to be working as the Volunteer Co-Chair for our 2017 Walk.
+2018 is another exciting year for the Westchester Walk to End Alzheimer's.
+We will again be at SUNY Purchase and the date is September 16, 2018.
+We have lots of room for parking and a great layout for all of the activities that will take place.
+I am honored to be working as the Volunteer Co-Chair for our 2018 Walk.

 We need to continue to ramp up the search for a cure for Alzheimer's Disease.
 While significant progress is being made, the solution to this very serious quest continues to be elusive.
 We read regularly about many "almost there" answers, and new avenues to another solution are always being discussed.
 But the reality is that much more research is needed, and thus more money needs to be raised to reach the goal of a cure by 2025.

 Caring for those stricken with Alzheimer's has always been an important reason behind my involvement with the Association.
 I have witnessed various gatherings and events where I see how the Hudson Valley Chapter volunteers and staff make a REAL difference in the lives of those needing care and their caregivers.
 Our chapter is increasing the level of these activities which are so very important to those in need of our support, and as you might expect, funds are needed to continue these important efforts.